ericatsydney/ericatsydney.github.io/_posts/2016-05-24-refactoring.markdown

    }
 {% endhighlight %}

+- Use `array_map` function to call a function multiple times, every time one element will be assign as parameter.

-- Use `array_map` function to call a function multiple times according to array value.
+- Use `array_reduce` function to call a function iteratively, reduce the array to single value.

+- Use `array_merge` function to override default value in array (e.g. extend/override configuration).

 - Use `array_fill_keys` ????

-- Use block to put multiple template together
+- Use block to put multiple template together ????

+- Create CTOOL plugin make the block could be controlled in panel

 Styling